- 06 Jan 2023

-Outbound number (ANI): The hunt group uses an ANI (automatic number identification) when sending a caller to an external number.
+Outbound number (ANI): The ring group uses an ANI (automatic number identification) when sending a caller to an external number.
 For more information, see Trunk ANI .

-You can also include regular numbers in the hunt groups, not only extensions.
+You can also include regular numbers in the ring groups, not only extensions.
 That makes it possible to call devices that cannot register as SIP endpoints.
-If you want to include cell phones in hunt groups, you better use the extensions number and enable the cell phone forking in the extension setting.
+If you want to include cell phones in ring groups, you better use the extensions number and enable the cell phone forking in the extension setting.

 For each stage:

 - List the extensions or numbers that should be part of that stage.
 When entering multiple extensions, use a space as a separator (only one number is permitted for the final stage).